peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

  Compares an arbitrary-precision rational number with this instance.

     <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision rational number.

 <b>Return Value:</b>

-Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.
+Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

-<b>Exceptions:</b>

- * System.ArgumentException:
-Doesn't satisfy this.IsFinite; doesn't satisfy other.IsFinite.

 <a id="CompareToBinary_PeterO_Numbers_EFloat"></a>
 ### CompareToBinary